chrishodgson/symfony-food-hygiene/README.md

 Introduction
 ========

-Small web application to show a summary of food hygiene ratings across the establishments in a local authority.
-Built using PHP 7.1 & Symfony 3.
+Small web application built using PHP 7.1 & Symfony 3 to show a summary of food hygiene ratings across the establishments in a local authority.

 Assumptions
 ========